 In this economic environment in the Kobe Steel Group, the sales volume of steel products, supported by firm demand in the automotive sector, was similar to the previous year.
-The sales volume of aluminum rolled products was higher than the previous year, demand in the automotive sector was higher than the previous year.
+The sales volume of aluminum rolled products was higher than the previous year.
+Although demand for can stock for beverage cans was similar to the previous year, demand in the automotive sector was higher than the previous year.
 The sales volume of copper rolled products was similar to the previous year.
 Although demand for copper strips increased for automotive terminals and semiconductors, the sales volume of copper tubes decreased due to equipment trouble at a manufacturing facility in Thailand.
 Unit sales of hydraulic excavators were higher than the previous year, owing to higher demand in Japan, China and other markets.